Join us for an adventure in flavor!

 • Green onions – for garnish

-First, start the rice cooking according to the directions on the package.
+First, I start the rice cooking according to the package directions.
+While that’s going, I move on to making the tonkatsu.

 two tonkatsu on a paper towel lined plate.

-Heat some oil in a large skillet, then sauté the onions till they are soft and starting to caramelize.
-Add the broth mixture and simmer for 3-4 minutes.
+Next, I heat some oil in a large skillet and sauté the onions until they’re soft and starting to caramelize.
+Then, I add the broth mixture and let it simmer for about 3-4 minutes.

-Slice the tonkatsu into equal strips, about ¾ inch.
-Carefully lay them on top of the onion mixture.
+While that’s cooking, I slice the tonkatsu into equal strips, about ¾ inch thick.
+Once the onions and broth are ready, I carefully lay the tonkatsu strips on top of the onion mixture.

 two sliced tonkatsu placed into the skillet full of onion mixture.

-Drizzle the whisked eggs all over everything.
-Cover and cook for about 2 minutes or until the egg is just set.
+I then drizzle the whisked eggs over everything in the skillet.
+I cover it and let it cook for about 2 minutes, just until the egg is set.

-Serve over bowls of rice and garnish with green onions.
+Once it’s ready, I serve it over bowls of rice and garnish with some chopped green onions.

 Katsudon is a popular Japanese rice bowl featuring a fried pork cutlet that gets simmered with eggs and onions in a savory sauce.
 It's a great one-bowl comfort food.